harshithiremath/ProtoFlag-2020/README.md

 ### [ProtoFlag 2020](http://hackerrank.com/protoflag-2020)

 ProtoFlag 2020 was a basic Jeopardy-style __CTF__ hosted by the __Protocol Club, BMSCE__
-from 3rd - 5th March 2020, during the CoVid-19 Quaratine
+from 3rd - 5th March 2020, during the CoVid-19 Quarantine